 - 3.2.a.1.
-Prior to entry into the program fellows must have successfully completed a residency program that satisfies 3.2., excluding transitional year programs. - 3.2.b.
+Prior to entry in the program, fellows must have successfully completed a residency program that satisfies 3.2. and that includes a minimum of 12 months of preventive, primary, surgical, and/or critical care training.
+(Core) - 3.2.b.
 Fellow Eligibility Exception

-The Review Committee for Emergency Medicine will allow the following exception to the fellowship eligibility requirements:
+The Review Committee for Emergency Medicine and Preventive Medicine will allow the following exception to the fellowship eligibility requirements:

-Subspecialty-Specific Background and Intent: When exercising the eligibility exception for an exceptionally qualified candidate seeking board certification, note that completion of an ACGME-accredited fellowship program may not by itself be sufficient to meet the eligibility requirements for subspecialty certification.
+Subspecialty-Specific Background and Intent: When exercising the Eligibility Exception for an exceptionally qualified candidate seeking board certification, note that completion of an ACGME-accredited fellowship program may not by itself be sufficient to meet the eligibility requirements for subspecialty certification.
 Direct contact with the applicable certifying board to determine an applicant's eligibility for certification is advised.